Observational Measures of Halo Properties Beyond Mass: Results

 To compute uncertainties, we subdivide \textit{SMDPL} into 16 jackknife regions, each $100\times100$ Mpc$^2$ $h^{-2}$ along the $X$ and $Y$ axes of the simulation volume.
 We assume that the line-of-sight direction $\pi$ is parallel to the $Z$ axis of the box; hence, our large $\pi_\mathrm{max}$ does not allow independent divisions of the box volume along the $Z$ axis.
 We also assume minimum systematic uncertainties of 10\% (e.g., from fibre collision corrections, masking errors, etc.).

 The left panel of Fig.\ \ref{f:examples} shows an example of 2PCFs for galaxies split by host halo concentration.
-There is a large, scale-dependent bias that results in large-concentration haloes clustering 3--10$\times$ more strongly than small-concentration haloes.
+There is a large, scale-dependent bias on non-linear and quasi-linear scales that results in large-concentration haloes clustering 3--10$\times$ more strongly than small-concentration haloes.
 This effect is much larger than typical observational uncertainties.
 Hence, if a given galaxy property correlated strongly with halo concentration, it would be straightforward to measure large clustering differences for galaxies with above-median and below-median values of that property.

 To simplify our presentation, we show \textit{ratios} of 2PCFs in Fig.\ \ref{f:wp_ratios}.
 For example, the ratio of large-concentration to small-concentration 2PCFs in Fig.\ \ref{f:examples} is shown as the black solid line in the top panel of Fig.\ \ref{f:wp_ratios}.
 The top panel of Fig.\ \ref{f:wp_ratios} also shows clustering differences for galaxies split by host halo spin, interaction history, and growth rate.
-All properties considered show scale-dependent clustering differences of 0.3--1 dex.
+All properties considered show unique, scale-dependent clustering differences of 0.3--1 dex on non-linear and quasi-linear scales ($<10$ Mpc).